 revenge.
 Some states could view the use of nuclear weapons as last resort - only viable means to alter the status quo or to remedy a deteriorating regional security situation.

+Tradeoffs between coercive bargaining and limited war: they are so capability sensitive .

 7) Extension and Applications – Implications for CDD